takahirohonda/javascript-projects/AWS-Amplify-React/README.md

 1. Codegen

 `amplify` can generate `API.ts`.
-We're opting to use `apollo cli` for type file generation because they are nicer although it gives us deprecated warnings. `graphql-codegen` seems to generate the types similar to `amplify generate`.
-Not sure if it is a new and better way forawrds.
+We're opting to use `apollo client:codegen` for type file generation because they are nicer although it gives us deprecated warnings.
+Apollo recommends to use [graphql-code-generator](https://www.graphql-code-generator.com/).
+However, it seems to generate the types similar to `amplify generate`.
+Not sure if it is a new and better way forwards.
 I feel like it is nice to generates files per query with interface without nested types as `amplify generate` does.

 ```bash
 # Generates graphql files and src/API.ts